PrerakPatelCS/AdventOfCode2024/README.md

 16. Find the fastest route from S to E, djikstras and then use DFS knowing the best route so you can find all of the fastest routes.
 17.

+# New Things

+Using Complex numbers as coordinates so you can add and multiply.
+But you lose the ability to compare like normal numbers so you have to still do that normally.

+Converting the matrix to a map so you do not need to check the bounds ever since it will just not be in the map.

+Using *list to unpack the list.

+Using yield to make a generating function.

+Using itertools.product to make looping through a matrix easy.

+Refresher on solving linear systems.

+Refresher on solving chinese remainder theorem and modulus arthimetic.

+Counting corners to calculate all the sides.

+Regex "\\d+" is very useful.